How I Sharpen Knives

-We want the geometry our knife blades between the thick axe and the fragile, thin razor.
-So "thinning the knife edge" and then measuring the final thickness gives us an idea of the knife's capabilities!
+We want the geometry our knife blades somewhere between the thick axe and the fragile, thin razor.
+So "thinning the knife edge" and then measuring the final thickness improves the knife's capabilities!

 No act of maintaining custom or store-bought kitchen knives is more critical to the user than edge maintenance, geometry, and sharpening.
 If you lack the practice or training to sharpen your knives, hire a pro for the hand-sharpened edges you want!

 I've written several posts on this site about the tools and techniques used to sharpen knives.
-I've written a maintenance and care article HERE, describing how YOU can make your sharp edges last longer.
-You can make your sharp edges last longer by incorporating straightforward steps into your cutting, cleaning, and storage routines.
+I've written a maintenance and care article HERE, describing how YOU can make your sharp edges last longer, by incorporating straightforward steps into your cutting, cleaning, and storage routines.

 The first thing I do with your knives is conduct a needs assessment, whether a kitchen blade or a hunting or camping knife.
 I always measure "thickness behind the edge" to within .001" over the length of the blade to ensure the dimension is suitable for the knife's intended use.